-Are health and nutrition not even blips on your screen?
 Are you oblivious of the physical and emotional effects of food in your body?
-Are you convincing yourself that the junk food or processed food you eat is not doing harm?
+Have you convinced yourself that the processed food you eat is not harming you?

-If you are a junk food junkie or you often don't eat well, and are unconcerned with health and nutrition, why is this?
-Every day we read about or see on TV how sugar, soft drinks, many kinds of fats, fried foods, factory farmed foods, devitalized, packaged and processed foods, pesticide laden foods, and other kinds of junk food cause illness.
+If you are a junk food junkie or or eat mostly processed food, and are unconcerned with health and nutrition, why is this?
+Every day we read about or see on TV how sugar, soft drinks, industrial seed oils, fried foods, factory farmed foods, devitalized, packaged and processed foods, pesticide laden foods, and other kinds of junk food cause illness.
 What causes you to ignore the research and go right on eating badly?